 |To view a Fund's historical performance, click on the Fund name above.|

-The Tweedy, Browne Worldwide High Dividend Yield Value Fund seeks long-term growth of capital by investing in companies around the globe that the Adviser believes to have above-average dividend yields, an established history of paying dividends and reasonable valuations.
+The Tweedy, Browne Worldwide High Dividend Yield Value Fund seeks long-term growth of capital by investing in companies around the globe that the Adviser believes to have above-average dividend yields and reasonable valuations.
 The Fund is a pure no-load fund with no 12b-1 provisions.
-The Adviser has successfully managed a small number of accounts with this strategy for over 32 years.

 There are numerous reasons why we believe that dividends are important in an investment portfolio, not the least of which is that there is an abundance of empirical evidence which suggests that portfolios consisting of securities with high dividend yields may produce attractive total returns over long measurement periods.
 To learn more, please read the Fund's prospectus, which outlines its investment objective, approach and process.
 In addition, by clicking below, you will find a descriptive brochure about the Fund and a white paper we authored entitled, The High Dividend Yield Return Advantage: An Examination of Empirical Data Associating Investment in High Dividend Yield Securities with Attractive Returns Over Long Measurement Periods.